Reece Scarlett

 Reece Scarlett (born March 31, 1993) is a Canadian professional ice hockey defenceman who is currently playing under contract with Vaasan Sport of the Liiga.
-He was originally drafted by the New Jersey Devils, 159th overall, in the 2011 NHL Entry Draft.
+He was originally drafted by the New Jersey Devils, 159th overall, in the 2011 NHL entry draft.

 Playing career

 Scarlett played midget hockey with his hometown club, the Sherwood Park Kings, in the Alberta Midget Hockey League after his talent was noticed to be originally selected 12th overall by the Swift Current Broncos in the 2008 WHL Bantam Draft.
 Scarlett was later signed by the Broncos and embarked on a major junior career in the Western Hockey League from the tail end of the 2008–09 season.

-After his second full season with the Broncos and having participated in the CHL Top Prospects Game, Scarlett was drafted in the sixth round, 159th overall, by the New Jersey Devils in the 2011 NHL Entry Draft.
+After his second full season with the Broncos and having participated in the CHL Top Prospects Game, Scarlett was drafted in the sixth round, 159th overall, by the New Jersey Devils in the 2011 NHL entry draft.

-Aprroaching his final junior season with Swift Current in 2012–13, Scarlett was signed to a three-year, entry-level contract with the New Jersey Devils on September 7, 2012.
+Approaching his final junior season with Swift Current in 2012–13, Scarlett was signed to a three-year, entry-level contract with the New Jersey Devils on September 7, 2012.
 He matched his previous season totals with the Broncos in collecting 9 goals and 40 assists for 49 points in 67 games.

 Scarlett played the duration of his rookie contract within the Devils organization with AHL affiliate, the Albany Devils.
 As a restricted free agent, he was signed to a one-year contract extension with New Jersey on July 18, 2016.
 He was assigned to continue his tenure with the Albany Devils to begin the 2016–17 season.
 Having played over 200 games with Albany, placing fourth in all-time assists, Scarlett faced limited prospects of a recall to the NHL with New Jersey.
 At the trade deadline on March 1, 2017, Scarlett was traded by the Devils to the Florida Panthers in exchange for Shane Harper.
 He was to continue in the AHL, assigned to the Springfield Thunderbirds and scored a goal in his debut before suffering a season-ending injury later in the game.